toucansites/try-o-template/contents/posts/change-footer/index.md

 ### Step 5: Verify the Footer Changes

 1. Start the local development server:

    ```
    toucan serve
    ```
 2. Open your browser and go to [http://localhost:3000](http://localhost:3000).
-3. Scroll to the footer section to confirm that the updates have been applied.
+3. Scroll to the footer section to verify that the updates have been applied

 ---